pawamoy/markdown-exec/README.md

 - pymdownx.superfences
 ```

-We do recommend enabling Markdown Exec with the MkDocs plugin
+TIP: We recommend enabling Markdown Exec with the MkDocs plugin
 if you are using MkDocs: it will take care of adding relevant
 assets (CSS/JS) to the final site when needed.

+WARNING: **Limitation of configuration through Markdown/PyMDown.**
+Configuration through `pymdownx.superfences` directly is not well supported for fences that require assets inclusion, like `pyodide`.
+For these you will have to include the assets manually.
+In the future we will provide ways to include them automatically.

 ## Usage